satvik007vk/Calisma_LR/README.md

 ### 4) Visual Data Analyses (Post-training)
 The script [train_evaluate_analyses.ipynb](train_evaluate_analyses.ipynb) calls the functions from other python scripts to </br>
 - Evaluate the results of training models and some visual plots
-- Some results are documented and stored in [results.md](results.md) file.
+- Some significant results are documented in [results.md](results.md) file.

 ## Contributing to the repository